kontent-ai-bot/kontent-translation-azure-translator-webhook-functions/README.md

+## :warning: Deprecation notice
+> This repository has been archived and is no longer maintained.

 # Azure Translator Text API Connector for Kontent: Webhook Functions

 This is an [Azure functions](https://azure.microsoft.com/en-us/services/functions/) project designed to enable automated translation for [Kentico Kontent](https://kontent.ai) using webhooks.
 It automatically translates all text and rich text elements from the default language into editor selected languages via a companion [custom element](https://github.com/Kentico/kontent-translation-azure-translator-custom-element/).